PrateekSingh5/SRIP2019-Batch1/README.md

 Status update:
-1.The current file shows the functioning of a js code which has a background with grids 2.Soon it will be updated with a sample figure and a dynamic working transformation module.
+1.The current file shows the functioning of a js code which has a background with grids \n 2.Soon it will be updated with a sample figure and a dynamic working transformation module.